Ponterwyd Quarry Ceredigion, WALES

 If top roping from intermediate bolts, don't thread the rope directly through the bolts; always use a screwgate.
 The eye of one bolt on 'Milk Race' is already becoming worn due to such bad practice.

-The quarry is a SSSI and is located in an area of open sheep pasture.
-It is not on open access land and there are no public rights of way either leading to, or within, the quarry and access is therefore entirely at the discretion of the landowner.
+The quarry is not on open access land and there are no public rights of way either leading to, or within, the quarry; access is therefore entirely at the discretion of the landowner.
 There is no access agreement but, to date, occasional visits by climbers appear to be tolerated.

 Climbs at this crag

 Find Classifieds near to this crag (Indoor Walls, Outdoor Shops, Accommodation, etc)

 Moderator Updates to this page are checked by UKC volunteer Dave Williams